simon-ess/training-vm/doc/creating-vm-from-scratch-apple-silicon.md

 of [Rocky Linux 9](https://rockylinux.org/download/).
 It was tested to work with the boot image, but other images probably work, too.

+It was also tested with Ubuntu, but the below instructions follow the installation using Rocky Linux / RPM package manager.

 Follow the steps:

 1. Create VM
 2. Choose Virtualization
 3. Choose Linux
+4. (Optional) Choose Apple Virtualization
-4. Select the Rocky Linux aarch64 image
+5. Select the Rocky Linux aarch64 image
-5. Set at least 4096 MB of RAM and two cores
+6. Set at least 4096 MB of RAM and two cores
-6. Set the space size to at least 20 GB
+7. Set the space size to at least 20 GB
-7. Continue
+8. Continue
-8. Set a name for the VM and save
+9. Set a name for the VM and save

 More CPUs and memory always helps - going lower than these values is not recommended.

+In regard to the virtualization option between Apple and QEMU: Both works.
+Apple virtualization provides better adjustment to screen resolution and seems more responsive.

 ## Set up Linux